lightmnd/ial-cs-pw-2024/README.md

 - Access to an Ubuntu VM and an Amazon Linux EC2 instance.
 - Basic knowledge of Linux command-line operations.
 - AWS CLI installed and configured on your local machine (for S3 operations).
-- Basic knolwdge of Web Development
+- Basic knowledge of Web Development
-- Basic knoledge of Database Systems
+- Basic knowledge of Database Systems
-- Basic knolwedge of System Desing concepts
+- Basic knowledge of System Desing concepts
-- Basic knoledge of Networking
+- Basic knowledge of Networking
-- Basic knoledge of Security
+- Basic knowledge of Security

 ## Installation on Ubuntu